-Over three-quarters of the province’s economy consisted of industrial production and construction.
+Among its key economic sectors, over three-quarters of the province’s economy consisted of industrial production and construction.
 Many electronics and hi-tech enterprises have been choosing Bac Ninh to build factories on increasingly larger scales.

 Apart from establishing a solid foundation for administrative functions and urban planning (especially in Tu Son city and Bac Ninh city), the province has implemented multiple industrial parks.

 More specifically, Bac Ninh is home to 15 industrial parks, the largest of which are Thuan Thanh 3, Yen Phong 2, Nam Son – Hap Linh, and the Vietnam – Singapore Industrial Park (VSIP).
 There’s also an Information Technology Park in Tien Du District and over 30 industrial clusters.